jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   - **leviable motor vehicle** means a motor vehicle that includes, as part of the motor vehicle, an air-conditioning system containing a specified synthetic greenhouse gas
   - **levy year** means the period of 12 months starting on 1 January and ending with the close of 31 December
   - **local authority** means a local authority within the meaning of the Local Government Act 2002
+  - **LUC class 1–6 land** means land identified as land use capability class 1, 2, 3, 4, 5, or 6—
+    (a) on the NZLRI map; or
+    (b) by a property-scale assessment undertaken in accordance with any methodology specified in regulations
+  - **LUC class 6 land** means land identified as land use capability class 6— (a) on the NZLRI map; or
+    (b) by a property-scale assessment undertaken in accordance with any methodology specified in regulations
+  - **LUC class 6 land permit** means a permit issued by the EPA under subpart 4B of Part 5
   - **mandatory emissions return period** means any of the following periods:
     (a) the first commitment period starting on 1 January 2008 and ending on 31 December 2012:
     (b) the 5-year period starting on 1 January 2013 and ending on 31 December 2017: